liwenmoi/Dynamic-and-Concordance-assisted-Learning-for-Risk-Stratification/README.md

 The following files are included:

 1. main.R
-	This R file contains the example code.
+	This R file contains the example code and results.
 It gives an example of applying the proposed method to a cohort of subjects with longitudinally measured markers.
+Readers should be able to reproduce the results by executing the code here.

 2. data.csv
 	A similated longitudinal dataset that includes the following variables: